andr-ew/nest_/study/study2.md

 # decoupling

-both `toggle` and `number` have inputs and outputs, unlike `fill` which is simply a display. but what if we just want the latter? add a new propery:
+both `toggle` and `number` have inputs and outputs, unlike `fill` which is simply a display. but what if we just want the output for those? add a new propery:
 ```
 input = false,
 ```